george-hawkins/arf-drone/notes.md

 * 10ml Loctite 243 - [Conrad CH](http://www.conrad.ch/ce/de/product/055936/Schraubensicherung-Festigkeit-mittel-10-ml-LOCTITE-243-1335840).
 * 10ml UHU schraubensicher mittelfest - [Conrad CH](http://www.conrad.ch/ce/de/product/055357/Schraubensicherung-Festigkeit-mittel-10-ml-UHU-Schraubensicher-45590).

+For a nice video about how to apply thread locker without it squeezing out onto other parts see [this video](https://www.youtube.com/watch?v=NIV_XuHeQUY).

+**Update:** despite the F450 assembly manual saying you'll need to provide and apply threadlocker, the actual screws that come with the F450 kit already have threadlocker applied.
+The small dab of blue seen on the side of each screw, as explained [here](https://superuser.com/questions/441049/why-are-the-screws-of-the-macbook-pro-blue-on-one-side) and elsewhere on the web, is the threadlocker.
+So it appears there's actually no need to buy and apply it yourself.

 A 2mm hex key (or Allen key/wrench) is needed for the F450 screws - sources:

 * Set of metric hex keys [Amazon UK](https://www.amazon.co.uk/metric-0-89mm-1-27mm-wrench-Engineer/dp/B002F9MNK4).